skion/docs.getdbt.com/website/docs/docs/cloud/configure-cloud-cli.md

 1. From dbt Cloud, click on your account name in the left side menu and select **Account settings**.
 2. Under the **Your profile** section, select **Credentials**.
-3. Click on your project and scroll to the **Environment Variables** section.
+3. Click on your project and scroll to the **Environment variables** section.
 4. Click **Edit** on the lower right and then set the user-level environment variables.

 ## Use the dbt Cloud CLI